vypxl/tx8/spec/spec.md

 All arithmetic operations are in-place on the first parameter, so an `add a 5` increments register A by 5.

 By default, all arithmetic operations are 32-bit, smaller integer constants and smaller registers are zero-extended.
+Beware that when using signed operations with smaller registers, you might not get the results you expected, because the zero-extension of values means that the sign bit of your smaller number is treated as if it were part of a 32 bit one.
+For example, consider `A = -11890`.
+When using `as` in an arithmetic operation, the number would be treated as `53646`.
+That is because in hex, the 16 bit `-11890 == 0xd18e`, but the arithmetic operation would treat it as the 32 bit `0x0000d18e == 53646`.
 When a smaller register is the destination of an operation, the result is truncated to the size of the register.

 Normal instructions operate on signed integers.
 If you have unsigned integers